cega-fi/careers/frontend/r1-input.md

 ### User Story #1: Basic Token Conversion
 * WHEN a user inputs the amount of USD into an input box
+* and CLICK a button with text "Convert"
 * THEN text should display the amount of Dogecoin I would receive.
 Formatted like "Amount of Dogecoin: ## tokens".
-The conversion rate should happen automatically while the user input is being entered.
 * for example: If the current exchange rate is $1 USD for 2 Dogecoin, and the user inputs 2, then they should see Dogecoin: 4 tokens

 ### User Story #2: Toggles between Dogecoin and USD